facebookarchive/fbmentorship/CONTRIBUTING.md

 If you add new functionality, we expect you to add a new test in the `js/__tests__` folder.
 These are [Jest](http://facebook.github.io/jest/) tests.
 See existing tests as examples.

 If you're not familiar with Jest, and/or you aren't ready to install it, just add a test anyway.
-The continuous integration tests (via Travis CI) will run to check this.
+The continuous integration tests (via Circle CI) will run to check this.
 If your tests fail, the PR will not be accepted.

 Alternatively, you can set up Jest and get brownie points for mentioning in the pull request that you've run the local test suite.